andyfraser/shop-demo/README.md

 **Event System:** A decoupled, event-driven architecture using a central `EventDispatcher`.
 - **Decoupled Logic:** Cross-cutting concerns like sending emails, updating stock, or logging audits are handled by Listeners reacting to dispatched Events (e.g., `OrderPlaced`, `UserRegistered`).
 - **Extensibility:** New functionality can be added by creating new Listeners without modifying the core business logic.
+- **Asynchronous Event Processing:** Listeners can implement the `ShouldQueue` interface to offload time-consuming tasks (like `AsyncDemoListener` or email notifications) from the main request/response cycle.
+The event is automatically serialized into a database-backed job queue and executed asynchronously by a command-line background worker, with support for automatic retries, retry delays, and exponential backoff.

 **Front Controller:** All requests enter through `public/index.php`, which bootstraps the application and dispatches to the router.
 The application uses a custom `Request` and `Response` system to handle HTTP communication cleanly.